drand/drand/docs/DEPLOYMENT.md

 #### TLS setup: Apache for HTTP

-The equivalent Apache config block to the NGinX config above for forwarding HTTP requests back to the drand public port would be
+The equivalent Apache config block to the NGinX config above for forwarding HTTP requests back to the drand public port would be:
 ```
 ProxyPreserveHost On
 SSLProxyEngine on